Exclusive: CBS plans all-stock bid for Viacom below current valuation - sources

 That offer is contingent on Viacom accepting all other aspects of CBS’s bid, the sources added.

-The persons asked not to be identified because the matter is confidential.
+The sources asked not to be identified because the matter is confidential.

 CBS and Viacom declined to comment.

-CBS and Viacom are exploring a merger at the urging of their common controlling shareholder, National Amusements Inc, the family holding company of Sumner Redstone and his daughter Shari.
+Viacom’s shares were down 3 percent at around $29.62 in after-hours trading, while CBS shares were little changed.
+CBS and Viacom have market capitalizations of $19.4 billion and $12.7 billion, respectively.

+CBS and Viacom set up special committees to explore the merger in February, a move to reunite the companies split by controlling shareholder Sumner Redstone more than a decade ago.

-The two companies explored a merger in 2016 instigated by National Amusements, but those talks ended unsuccessfully, due to concerns by CBS about price and governance issues.
+The two companies explored a merger in 2016 instigated by the Redstone family, but those talks ended unsuccessfully, due to concerns by CBS about price and governance issues.

 Since then, Viacom CEO Bob Bakish has taken a number of steps to boost the company’s performance, including improving relations with cable and satellite companies, causing some analysts to expect CBS to acquire Viacom at a premium.